hack2skill/nasa-spaceapp-2024-submission/README.md

 #### Team Leader Email - satish48a@gmail.com

 ## A Brief of the Prototype:
-  What is your solution? and how it works. nyxNOVA merges cutting-edge exoplanet cartography with intelligent navigation, paving the way for next-generation cosmic exploration.
+nyxNOVA merges cutting-edge exoplanet cartography with intelligent navigation, paving the way for next-generation cosmic exploration.
 Our solution harnesses the power of AI to decode the cosmo's enigmatic terrain and chart safe passages for future missions.
 Features:
 Celestial Sentinel: Our AI-powered cosmic detective scans the exoplanet surface, unveiling hidden craters and boulders with unprecedented precision.